 “Dad?”
 I asked quietly.
 “Are you okay?”

 “Yeah,” He spoke in a ragged voice in between coughs.
-“Just, I’m OK.
-Are you OK?”
-Heh, still worried about me when he was the one that looked like he would cough up a lung.
+“Just, I’m okay.
+Are you okay?”
+He still worried about me when he was the one that looked like he would cough up a lung.

-“I’m all right.”
-I reassured him before I lift my head.
+“I’m all right,” I reassured him before I lifted my head.
 That’s when I realized something as I looked about our solitary campsite.

 John was nowhere in sight.

 I stepped away from dad, my eyes looking around the camp.
 It looked untouched, just the way we left it this morning.
 But John wasn’t here.
 I looked back to Dad, who seemed to finally recover and push himself away from the car.

 “John’s not here,” I told him as I looked around.
 My dad cursed and his gaze wandered back toward the woods.
 Where that creature had been.
 My eyes followed him and I swallowed down some of the bacon and eggs that tried to come back up.
 “You think he’s out there?
 You think that thing-“

 “We’ll find him,” my dad cut me off as he drew in a breath.
 “Get some fresh water ready for us and some food.
 Make sure you got ammo.”
 He commanded.
 I didn’t question him.
 I moved and refilled our canteens with water and stuffed some of the quick snack foods we brought with us into small bags.
 I double-checked my ammunition and found my clip still full.
 I hadn’t fired a shot.
 Dad moved to the car and pulled out a box of .300 short-mag rounds before setting it on the hood.
 The clip in his rifle came out and he replaced the two shots he fired swiftly before oddly hesitating as he went to slip the clip back in.
 Instead, he turned to me and extended the clip out.

 “Here, son.
 That’ll give you an extra one,” he said firmly as I gave him an odd look.